alfmel/rsmtpd/README.rst

 How is RSMTPD different?
 ========================
 RSMTPD is entirely modular by design.
-For any given SMTP command, administrators can specify any number of command handlers (a command chain) to determine how the server should respond to that command.
+For any given SMTP command, administrators can specify any number of command handlers (a handler chain) to determine how the server should respond to that command.
 The command handlers can also maintain shared state to pass information to other commands.

 Let's take the RCPT command, for example.
 This is used in the SMTP transaction to indicate who will receive the email.